 The club went through a low patch in the late 90s with many of the founding members less active.
 However new members joined after 2000 and club grew again to be able to host the club's first major event, the Leinster Championship, at Carnawaddy in 2005.
 The club held another Leinster Championship in Rossmore in 2009, and won the Leinster inter club challenge trophy.
 The trophy was retained in 2011

 The club hosted the Leinster Championships again in 2013 on the 25th anniversary.
 The venue was Cahore sandunes in Wexford.
-The club has probably the most dispersed maps of Leister clubs, with maps in counties Dublin, Meath, Louth, Monaghan, Cavan, Longford, Kildare, Kilkenny, and Wexford.
+The club has probably the most dispersed areas mapped of Leister clubs, with maps in counties Dublin, Meath, Louth, Monaghan, Cavan, Longford, Kildare, Kilkenny, Donegal, and Wexford.
 The club hosted the relay event of the Senior Home International at Carnawaddy in 2013.
-Preparations are now under way for the clubs biggest undertaking, the 2018 Irish Championships, to be held in Donegal.

 Frank with Dave, Anyta, and Jean during the World Masters in Estonia, August 2016